 Have a Beach Day at the Brighton Beach Huts

 South of the city center lies the beautiful suburbian region of Brighton.
-It is in this beachside town that you will find the famous Brighton Beach Boxes, one of Melbourne’s most Instagrammable locations.
+It is in this beachside town that you will find the famous Brighton Beach Boxes.
+They are one of Melbourne’s most Instagrammable locations.

 The long, sandy beach of Brighton hosts a huge collection of over 80 colorful beach boxes.
 These boxes are all privately owned, with some costing in excess of $300k AUD.
-It is, however, completely free to come and enjoy the rainbow of colors and patterns that they bring to the beachside escape.
+It is completely free to come and enjoy the rainbow of colors and patterns they bring to the beachside escape.

-Pack up for the day and head south from the city to this beachside suburb for a day out on the beach that the kids will love.
-Swimming in the sea, as well as other water activities such as windsurfing and paddleboarding, are all hugely popular here in Brighton.
+Pack up for the day and head south from the city to this beachside suburb.
+This is a day out on the beach the kids will love.
+Swimming in the sea, as well as other water activities like windsurfing and paddleboarding, are all hugely popular in Brighton.

-Once you have finished at the beach, the town center is only a short walk away and is packed full of quirky cafes and delicious restaurants and bars to finish off the day.
+Once you have finished at the beach, the town center is only a short walk away.
+It is packed full of quirky cafes and delicious restaurants and bars to finish off the day.

 Pin it for Later